tkuester/gr-reveng/README.md

 tedious.
 This package contains a few blocks that should prove to be useful in deframing packets and displaying them on the screen.

+This software has been developed for GNU Radio 3.7.9, which ships with Ubuntu 16.04.
+It should work just as well with more recent versions.
+Please let me know what you have success with!

 **This software is still under development!
 The API is not guaranteed to be stable.**